Particle Filtering for Non-Deterministic Electrocardiographic Imaging: Introduction

 Bayesian filtering \cite{sarkka2023bayesian} provides a powerful alternative to tackle the inverse problem of cardiac electrophysiology by rigorously integrating both modeling uncertainties and measurement noise.
 Furthermore, rather than seeking a single deterministic solution to the ECGi problem, it estimates the full probability distribution of the quantity of interest, called \textsl{state} (e.g., extracellular potential or transmembrane voltage), conditioned on the observations (e.g., BSPMs data).
 This not only avoids forcing a choice among multiple plausible states but also provides tools for confidence assessment.
 In addition, it naturally introduces state dynamics, which may improve the conditioning of the inverse problem.

 Assuming linear Gaussian state dynamics and state-to-observation relationship, the filtering problem can be solved exactly using the Kalman filter.
 As in related fields for decades~\cite{585768, 568913, schmidt1999bayesian}, the Kalman filter has also been applied to the ECGi problem, see \cite{aydin2011kalman, goussard1993time, schulze2013kalman} and the comprehensive review \cite{dogrusoz2019statistical}.
 To handle more complex non-linear state dynamics or state-to-observation models, sub-optimal Kalman-based methods, such as the extended Kalman filter and the unscented Kalman filter \cite{wan2000unscented}, have been used in electrocardiographic imaging \cite{wang2009physiological, liu2010noninvasive}.

-However, Kalman-based methods still rely on the assumption of a Gaussian posterior state distribution, which can be overly restrictive \cite{wang2009physiological}.
+However, while extensions to more general distributions have been proposed, for example using non-linear transformation of a Gaussian variable \cite{Fletcher2023Lognormal, Collin2022Estimation}, most Kalman-based methods still rely on the assumption of a Gaussian posterior state distribution, which can be overly restrictive \cite{wang2009physiological}.
 In addition, most studies focus only on the maximum a posteriori estimate, thereby identifying the most probable state while discarding valuable information from the full probability density.
 Although some studies examine how well the filter’s covariance predicts the actual reconstruction error \cite{serinagaoglu2005bayesian}, restricting the solution to a Gaussian distribution limits error analysis.
-This also limits the method’s ability to deal with multimodal distributions, potentially affecting estimation accuracy \cite{4527201}.
+Finally, although Gaussian mixture representations have been proposed \cite{Li2016Gaussianmixture, Ahmed2024GaussiamSum}, classical Kalman-based methods remain limited in their ability to represent multimodal posterior distributions, potentially affecting estimation accuracy \cite{4527201}.